jarmokivekas/tuamk-thesis/doc/main.md

 DC-offset is caused in the SDR peripheral's RF front-end and is hardware-dependent.
-The root causes for DC-offset cannot be corrected by choosing different digitizing parameter in the way eg. CIC roll-off can be, although they can be corrected for using DSP after the fact.
+The root causes for DC-offset cannot be corrected by choosing different digitizing parameters in the way eg. CIC roll-off can be, although they can be corrected for using DSP after the fact.